DSU Fall by-ELECTION 2024

 ▼ Which positions are available in the election?

-The positions available in the Winter 2024 general election are listed below.
-Positions will be held for a 1 year term starting May 1, 2023 and ending April 30, 2025 unless otherwise specified.
+The positions available in the Fall 2024 by-election are listed below.
+Positions are held until April 30, 2024.

 Please review DSU Bylaws 4-6 for more information about the roles and responsibilities of each position.